aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 #### Template description and permissions

 Next let's set description and role for the first run of the experiment.
 Scroll back to the "Description and permission" section at the top.
-For "Description" enter `Terminate half of the instances in the autoscaling group` and for "Role" select the `FisWorkshopServiceRole` role you created above.
+For "Description" enter `Terminate half of the instances in the auto scaling group` and for "Role" select the `FisWorkshopServiceRole` role you created above.

 {{< img "create-template-2-description.en.png" "Set FIS description and role" >}}

 #### Target selection

 Now we need to define targets.
-For our first experiment we will start with the hypothesis that due to our auto scaling setup we can safely impact half the instances in our autoscaling group.
+For our first experiment we will start with the hypothesis that due to our auto scaling setup we can safely impact half the instances in our auto scaling group.
 Scroll to the "Targets" section and select "Add Target"

 {{< img "create-template-2-targets-1.en.png" "Add FIS target" >}}